Does Dry Cleaning Really Clean Your Clothes

 Quick Tips for Customers

-- Don’t try risky home remedies on delicate clothes.
+• Avoid using risky home remedies on delicate fabrics.

-- Tell your cleaner what caused the stain.
+• Inform your cleaner about the cause of the stain.
 Details help.

-- Don’t wait too long.
-The longer a stain sits, the harder it is to remove.
+• Don’t wait too long.
+The longer a stain sits, the more difficult it becomes to remove.

-- Use cleaners for seasonal storage to protect items like coats and gowns.
+• Use cleaners designed for seasonal storage to protect items such as coats and gowns.

-- Ask about additional services like moth-proofing, waterproofing, or fabric protection sprays.
+• Ask about additional services, such as moth-proofing, waterproofing, or fabric protection sprays.

 Conclusion

 Dry cleaning is not a cover-up — it’s real cleaning.
-It uses science to tackle stains and dirt that laundry can’t handle.
+It utilises science to tackle stains and dirt that traditional laundry methods can’t handle.
 From delicate silks to sturdy uniforms, dry cleaning makes clothes cleaner, safer, and longer-lasting.
 Remember, Does Dry Cleaning Really Clean Your Clothes – Or Cover the Dirt?
 It is a valid and essential question.

-At London Dry Cleaning Company, we’ve spent over 20 years perfecting this process.
+At Hampstead Garment Care, we’ve spent over 20 years perfecting this process.
 We don’t just freshen clothes.
 We bring them back to life.

 So if you’ve ever wondered, “Does dry cleaning really clean my clothes?” the answer is yes — and much more.